FindMySchool LogoFindMySchool

 Results are below England average overall on the available measures, including Attainment 8 and Progress 8.
 The EBacc profile is also relatively modest.

-Applications are made through Dudley Local Authority as part of the coordinated secondary transfer process, with applications opening in September for the following September start.
+Applications are made through Dudley Local Authority as part of the coordinated secondary transfer process.
+For 2027 entry, applications open on 01 September 2026, close on 31 October 2026, and offers are released on 01 March 2027.

 No. The school educates students from Year 7 to Year 11, with all students moving on to sixth form, college, training or apprenticeships after GCSEs.